1

 高祖有天下,三邊外畔; 大國之王雖稱蕃輔,臣節未盡。 會高祖厭苦軍事,亦有蕭、張之謀,故偃武一休息,羈縻不備。

-When Gaozu possessed the realm, the three borders externally rebelled.
+When Gaozu possessed all under Heaven, the three borders rebelled on the outside.
 The kings of the great states, though called screen auxiliaries, did not complete their ministerly conduct.
-It happened that Gaozu was tired and bitter about military affairs, and also had the plans of Xiao and Zhang.
-Therefore he rested the martial and took one rest, restraining and bridling but not completely.
+By then Gaozu was weary of military affairs, and he also had the advice of Xiao He and Zhang Liang.
+So he set aside military force for a time, keeping restraint and control but not yet fully completing them.

 9